picolume/firmware/picolume_receiver/README.md

 | 3    | WS2811       | 400 KHz | Often 12V, 3 LEDs per IC |
 | 4    | WS2813       | 800 KHz | Backup data line         |
 | 5    | WS2815       | 800 KHz | 12V version of WS2813    |

+## Upload Reliability

+The receiver includes several features to ensure reliable show file uploads:

+- **Filesystem cleanup on eject/reset:** When USB is ejected or a serial reset is received, the firmware properly unmounts FatFS before rebooting to ensure all writes are complete.
+- **Retry logic:** On boot, the receiver attempts to load `show.bin` up to 3 times with delays between attempts, handling cases where the filesystem hasn't fully settled.
+- **Visual feedback:** The display shows "SYNCING..." during filesystem cleanup and "EJECTED!" or "REBOOTING" before restart.

 ## Dependencies